NicholasBlaskey/Conways-Game-Of-Life/README.md

 ### Chunks

-This method will take a square size for example 4x4.
-We will then create 2^16 objects to render.
+This method will take a chunk size (we are going to assume that numX divides this size for simplicity).
+We will then generate 2^chunkSize VAOs that represent each of the possible color combinations of the chunksize.
+We will then lookup the chunksize.

 ### Depth buffer